 The condition is usually seen in otherwise healthy people.
-Occasionally, it may be associated with diabetes or thyroid disease.
-Its cause is unknown.
+Sometimes, it may be associated with diabetes or thyroid disease.
+The exact cause of GA is unknown.

-Rarely, granuloma annulare may appear as a firm nodule under the skin of the arms or legs.
-In some cases, the rash may spread all over the body.
+In rare cases, GA appears as a firm nodule under the skin of the arms or legs.
+In some cases, the rash spreads all over the body.

-You may also need a skin biopsy to confirm the diagnosis of granuloma annulare.
+You may also need a skin punch biopsy to confirm the diagnosis of GA.

 People with severe or widespread cases may need ultraviolet light therapy or medicines that suppress the immune system.

-Most granuloma annulare disappears without treatment within 2 years.
-Sometimes, however, the rings can remain for many years.
+Most GA disappears without treatment within 2 years.
+But, the rings can remain for many years.
 The appearance of new rings years later is not uncommon.

-Call your health care provider if you notice a ring anywhere on your skin that does not go away within a few weeks.
+Call your provider if you notice a ring anywhere on your skin that does not go away within a few weeks.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.